nat2bee/blast-tools/README.md

 **Options:**
 -h for usage help
--1 for printing only one hit (the first hit) per query
+-S for printing only one hit (the first hit) per query